MohamedElashri/LoggerNG/README.md

 # LoggerNG: Advanced Logger for C++ programs

-An advanced, flexible, and memory-safe logging utility for C++ command-line interface (CLI) tools.
+An advanced, flexible, and memory-safe logging utility for C++ programs.
 This header-only library provides structured, categorized logging with multiple log levels, timestamping, ANSI color coding, asynchronous logging, and more.

 ---